sunshroom/sunshroom.com/contents/photography/index.md

 ## Connect

+My primary photography portfolio can be found at [Synaptic Imagery](http://synapticimagery.com).
+I also have a [Facebook page for Synaptic Imagery](https://www.facebook.com/synaptic.imagery).

+I also publish [themed galleries of my work](http://synapticism.com/c/photography/) and [other images that interest me](http://synapticism.com/type/image/) on [my personal blog](http://synapticism.com).

 All my properly geotagged photographs are available in full quality on my [Flickr photostream](https://secure.flickr.com/photos/synapticism/).

-I also publish [themed galleries of my work](http://synapticism.com/c/photography/) on [my personal blog](http://synapticism.com).

-Find me on Facebook as [Synaptic Imagery](https://www.facebook.com/synaptic.imagery).
-I tend to post only the best of my work there.

 Follow me on [Instagram](http://www.instagram.com/synapticx) for a more immediate and far less serious glimpse into my life.
 I use Instagram for fun, to tell stories, and to be weird; don't expect me to be making art over there.